SlimPay Developer Center

 NOP file Summary of cancelled / non-executed payments CSV, XML More information below

-REJ file Summary of rejected SDD, SCT or card payments CSV, XML More information below
+REJ file Summary of rejected SDD and SCT CSV, XML More information below

 Mandate report Summary of created or amended mandates CSV More information below